 - Mustard & Horseradish Gravy: Can be made in a crockpot but if you don’t have one, just follow the modifications at the end.
 Serve over egg noodles or mashed potatoes, along with root vegetables or sauteed greens.
 Fine Cooking.

 - Sunday Dinner Eye Of Round: You’ll be surprised how simple this is!
 From Southern Plate.

-- Pot Roast: (boneless chuck) Carrot, celery, sugar, canned low sodium broth and chicken stock, fresh thyme and dry red wine.
+- Boneless Chuck: Carrot, celery, sugar, canned low sodium broth and chicken stock, fresh thyme and dry red wine.
 Serve with boiled new potatoes and glazed carrots.
-From The Way The Cookie Crumbles.
+The Way The Cookie Crumbles.

-- So Amazing Rub: Paprika, Kosher salt, minced garlic or powder, black pepper, onion powder, Frank’s hot sauce, oregano, basil.
-From Joyful Abode.
+- So Amazing!
+Rub Recipe: Paprika, Kosher salt, minced garlic or powder, black pepper, onion powder, Frank’s hot sauce, oregano, basil.
+Joyful Abode.

 - Mustard: (boneless rib eye) Sea salt flakes, thyme, olive oil, mustard seeds, Dijon, butter.
 From Nosh.

 I also put together a handy reference page here: Cooking Chart with Temperatures & Times.